Krisbo/course-info/CH5-Exercises.md

 m4 = <STATE> ts = 0, v = "X", ws = { (ts = 3, v= "Y")}  </STATE>
 ```
 * What value will be written this round?

+---

+## Extra execises:

+* Compare the three algorithms 5.1, 5.2, 5.3 and 5.4.
+What are the performance benefits drawbacks?
+* What optimizations are possible to Read/Write Epoch Consensus (Alg.
+5.6) if it is used inside the Leader driven consensus (Alg 5.7).
+* Draw sequence charts for binary probabilistic consensus, one for an execution where the coin is tossed, one for an execution, where the coin has no effect.